djotaku/adventofcode/2022/Day_12/README.md

 - at the end, pick the one that meets the criteria (fewest, most, etc)

 Where I struggle is how to do the second step.

+Looks like I'm finally learning BFS.

+I'm going to be adapting the code from https://www.geeksforgeeks.org/shortest-path-in-a-binary-maze/ to work with my grid.
+I don't normally bother with classes and I think namedTuple might even work better here, but for simplicity's sake I'm going to go with their method.
 ### Part 2
 ## What I Learned